slushman/slushman-astro/src/pages/post/change-mail-sound-office-2011-mac.md

 category: ["IT"]
 heroAccount: 'ugmonk'
 heroPhotographer: 'Jeff Sheldon'
-description: "You won't believe how to change the new mail sound in Office 2011 for Mac."
+description: "I really wanted to change the default 'new mail' sound in Outlook 2011 to a clip from Monty Python.
+This is how I made it work."
 slug: change-mail-sound-office-2011-mac
 ---